peterjc/galaxy_blast/tools/blast_rbh/README.rst

 v0.1.12 - Use ``<command detect_errors="aggressive">`` (internal change only).
-        - Single quote command line arguments (internal change only). v0.2.0  - Refactored to use more than one Python file (internal change only). v0.3.0  - Updated dependencies and removed legacy tool packages
+        - Single quote command line arguments (internal change only). v0.2.0  - Refactored to use more than one Python file (internal change only). v0.3.0  - Updated to BLAST+ 2.9.0 via conda; removed legacy tool packages.
 ======= ======================================================================